4-7 May 2026

 publication-quality figures.
 For community ecologists using R, one of the most-used, and useful, add-on packages is vegan, which provides a wide range of functionality covering inter alia

 ordination, diversity analysis, and ecological simulation.
-This workshop will offer participants a practical introduction to some of the most useful functions available within vegan.
-We will
+This course offers participants a practical introduction to some of the most useful functions available within vegan.
+We will focus on

-will cover concepts such as design- and model-based permutations and the exchangeability of samples in tests.
-We will also discuss the use of vegan to go beyond simply fitting a constrained
+PERMANOVA.
+We will cover concepts such as design- and model-based permutations and the exchangeability of samples in tests.
+We will also discuss the use of vegan to go beyond simply fitting a

 This course is suitable for PhD students (including senior thesis-based masters students) and researchers working with multivariate data sets in biology (inter alia ecology, animal science